2020PB/police-brutality/reports/Washington.md

 ### Police drag protester from car | September 4th

-Protesters on foot and in vehicles blocked an interstate for a short time.
+Protesters on foot and in vehicles blocked I-5 near exit 168 for a short time.
 Police arrested 9 marchers, including one individual dragged from his car.
 A passenger in the car asked an officer why the driver was arrested.
 The officer refused to answer at that time, telling the filmer to come back later.

 tags: abuse-of-power, arrest, grab, protester

 id: wa-seattle-63

-geolocation:
+geolocation: 47.6467988,-122.3228219

 **Links**